EHRI/ehri-rest/docs/INSTALL.md

 	curl -L -0 "http://download.neo4j.org/artifact?edition=community&version=1.9&distribution=tarball&dlid=1957811" | tar zx -C ~/apps

-We'll need to refer to the installation location a lot so save it:
+We'll need to refer to the installation location a lot so save it as an environment variable:

 	export NEO4J_VERSION=1.9
 	export NEO4J_HOME=$HOME/apps/neo4j-community-${NEO4J_VERSION}
 	export NEO4J_DB=$NEO4J_HOME/data/graph.db

 Once both the EHRI server code has been compiled and Neo4j standalone has been downloaded and extracted, we can install the former into the latter.
-The following script ensures the code is packaged and then installs the EHRI jars and various other dependencies into the $NEO4J_HOME/plugin/ehri directory:
+The following script ensures the code is packaged and then installs the EHRI jars and various other dependencies into the `$NEO4J_HOME/plugin/ehri` directory:

 	./scripts/install.sh